 - Card Exp Mo -

 - Card Exp Year -

 - Admin -

 We don't use a scaffold for Users in this app as Devise does most of the heavy lifting for us.
 Rather than scaffold any model we just perform a few migrations to get our hands dirty.

 The first is an admin column.
 This column as you can probably guess dictates whether a given user is an admin or not.
-At it’s most basic form all we need to do to make a user an admin is to set the
+At the most basic form, we need to make a user an admin bt setting the

 admin column to

 true.
 And then in all our views, we can use a clever method to check if this is indeed the case

 if current_user.try(:admin?) # show something only admins can see here end

 If you used my initial Kickoff template you should have Devise all ready to go out of the box.
 This appends a